Thursday, February 12, 2009

 a) don't write the quotation marks ' '.

-b) 'groupName', 'groupPassword' can be found on the website
+b) 'groupName', 'groupPassword' can be found on the website of the Zurich University.

 go here